Minimax properties of gamma kernel density estimators under $L^p$ loss and $\beta$-H\"older smoothness of the target: Main results

 Assume that $(p,\beta)\in [1,3)\times(0,2]$ or that $(p,\beta)\in \mathcal{S}$.
 Let $b_n = c \, n^{-2/(2\beta + 1)}$ for all $n\in \N$ and some constant $c\in (0,\infty)$.
 Then

 i.e., the sequence $\{\hat{f}_{n,b_n}: n\in \N\}$ achieves the minimax rate over $\Sigma(\beta,L)$ under $L^p$ loss. \end{theorem}

-\begin{remark} The somewhat restrictive definition of $\Sigma(\beta,L)$ (smoothness on $(0,\infty)$ even though $\mathrm{supp}(f)\subseteq[0,1]$) implicitly enforces a \emph{compatibility condition at the upper endpoint} $x=1$: since $f(x)=0$ for $x>1$ and the derivatives are assumed to exist and be bounded on $(0,\infty)$, one necessarily has $f(1)=0$ and, when $\beta>1$, also $f'(1)=0$, etc. This prevents an additional ``endpoint leakage'' bias coming from the fact that the gamma kernel has support on $[0,\infty)$ and is not truncated at~$1$.
+\begin{remark} The somewhat restrictive definition of $\Sigma(\beta,L)$ (smoothness on $(0,\infty)$ even though $\mathrm{supp}(f)\subseteq[0,1]$) implicitly enforces a compatibility condition at the upper endpoint $x=1$: since $f(x)=0$ for $x>1$ and the derivatives are assumed to exist and be bounded on $(0,\infty)$, one necessarily has $f(1)=0$ and, when $\beta>1$, also $f'(1)=0$, etc. This condition should be viewed as the compatibility needed to study a half-line gamma smoother on a compact risk class, not as support information available to the smoother.
+It prevents an additional ``endpoint leakage'' bias coming from the fact that the gamma kernel has support on $[0,\infty)$ and is not truncated at~$1$.

-To see what would happen without this restriction, imagine working instead with the more standard H\"older-type class of densities supported on $[0,1]$ that are $\beta$-H\"older on $(0,1)$ but with \emph{no} matching condition at $x=1$ (so that, for instance, $f(1^-)$ may be strictly positive).
+To see what would happen without this restriction, imagine working instead with the more standard H\"older-type class, say $\Sigma^\circ(\beta,L)$, of densities supported on $[0,1]$ that are $\beta$-H\"older on $(0,1)$ but with \emph{no} matching condition at $x=1$ (so that, for instance, $f(1^-)$ may be strictly positive).
 In Step~4 of the proof of Theorem~\ref{thm:minimax}, the bound $|\EE[f(\xi_x)]-f(x)| = \OO(b^{\beta/2})$ is obtained by controlling $|f(\xi_x)-f(x)|$ through H\"older regularity.
-If $f$ is allowed to have a nonzero left limit at $1$, then for $x$ close to $1$, we must also account for the event $\{\xi_x>1\}$, on which $f(\xi_x)=0$ while $f(x)$ can be of order one.
+If $f$ is allowed to have a nonzero left limit at $1$, then for $x<1$ close to $1$, we must also account for the event $\{\xi_x>1\}$, on which $f(\xi_x)=0$ while $f(x)$ can be of order one.
 A simple decomposition is

-The first term behaves as before (of order $b^{\beta/2}$), but the second term can be much larger: when $x$ lies within the kernel's typical fluctuation scale of the endpoint, i.e. $|1-x| = \OO(b^{1/2})$, the tail probability $\PP(\xi_x>1)$ is not small (it is typically of constant order), so the pointwise bias can be $\asymp 1$ on an interval of length $\asymp b^{1/2}$ around $1$ (on both sides of~$1$ when we integrate over $[0,\infty)$).
+For $x<1$, the first term behaves as before (of order $b^{\beta/2}$), but the second term can be much larger.
+For $x>1$, one has $f(x)=0$, and the first term itself can be of constant order.
+Thus, when $x$ lies within the kernel's typical fluctuation scale of the endpoint, i.e. $|1-x| = \OO(b^{1/2})$, the pointwise bias can be $\asymp 1$ on an interval of length $\asymp b^{1/2}$ around $1$ (on both sides of~$1$ when we integrate over $[0,\infty)$).
 This yields an additional integrated bias contribution of order

 Heuristically, the maximal risk bound in the proof of Theorem~\ref{thm:minimax} would therefore become

 where the extra term $b^{1/(2p)}$ comes from the lack of regularity at $x=1$.